-Stability varies and is an important source of preanalytical error.
+Pre-analytical stability varies and is an important source of error.
 We or others have assessed stability of most biomarkers, at room temperature, in frozen samples, during transportation in cold container, and in various matrices like serum and plasmas.
-The results are summarized in qualitative terms in the table below.

 Most biomarkers protected from light are stable for years at temperature ≤ -80 °C. In general, biomarkers that are stable under certain non-optimal conditions are often relatively stable under other conditions.
 Likewise, biomarker instability is also a feature demonstrated under a variety of conditions.
 But there are notable exceptions to this general rule.
 For example, many biomarkers are most stable in EDTA plasma, but this is not the case for 5-methyltetrahydrofolate, which degrades faster in EDTA plasma than in serum.
 Methionine is rather stable, but is occasionally oxidized to methionine sulfoxide in samples frozen at -25 °C. The table below summarizes stability of biomarkers.